CODE OF CONDUCT

 4. Code of Conduct at events

 KY has zero-tolerance for all kinds of harassment and inappropriate conduct or behaviour.
 Examples of harassment may include for example making sexual comments about appearance, unwelcome touching, inappropriate sexual gestures, or sending suggestive communications in any format.
-Inappropriate behaviour includes all kinds of violence.
+Inappropriate behavior includes all kinds of violence.

 4.1.
 Expected behavior at KY's events